 - Preheat oven to 350 degrees F. Grease 2 muffin pans or line with paper baking cups.

-- In the bowl of a stand mixer, cream butter, 1 cup of sugar, brown sugar and vanilla.
+- In the bowl of a stand mixer, cream butter, sugar, brown sugar and vanilla.
 Cream for 3-5 minutes or until fluffy.
 Add the eggs one at a time, mixing after each one.
 Mix in sour cream and stir just until combined.

 - In a separate bowl, whisk together flour, baking soda, baking powder, cream of tartar, and nutmeg.

 - Slowly add the flour mixture to the wet ingredients.
 Scrape down the bowl as needed.
-Fold in the cinnamon chips.
+Fold in cinnamon chips if desired.

 - Place batter in the fridge for about 10-15 minutes.